lengfeld/blockdiff/blockdiff.md

 OPTIONS
 =======

-Genearl options for some commands:
+General options for some commands:

 -s/--slient::
     Disable informational output on stdout